gopeshwark/react-reduxjs-toolkit-students-info/README.md

 ---

-This project aims at creating a simple Student Database for practice purpose to understand the react, material-ui, react-hook-form and reduxjs-toolkit with createActions and createReducers funtctions.
+This project aims at creating a simple Student Database for practice purpose to understand the react, material-ui, react-hook-form and reduxjs-toolkit with createActions and createReducers functions with createEntityAdapter function.

 ### Screenshot